delab-team/de-ui/src/components/rich-cell/Readme.md

 ## Props

 -   `items (array of objects)`: An array of rich content items to be displayed.
 Each item should have the following structure:
 -   `icon (string)`: The URL or path to the icon image representing the item.
 -   `name (string)`: The name or title of the item.
 -   `amount (number)`: The numeric amount or value associated with the item.
 -   `currency (string)`: The currency code or symbol associated with the item.
 -   `allLink (React Node)`: A React Node representing a link or action that users can take to view all items.
 -   `variant ('black' | 'white')`: The visual style variant for the component.
 It can be 'black' for a dark background or 'white' for a light background.
 -   `className (optional)`: className
 -   `style (optional)`: React.CSSProperties
+-   `tgStyles (optional)`: {
+    inner?: React.CSSProperties | undefined
+    title?: React.CSSProperties | undefined
+    menuAction?: React.CSSProperties | undefined
+    itemStyle?: React.CSSProperties | undefined
+    titleItemStyle?: React.CSSProperties | undefined
+    amountItemStyle?: React.CSSProperties | undefined
+    currencyItemStyle?: React.CSSProperties | undefined
+    }

 ## Example

 ```jsx
 const itemsArray = [